ioanasilas/WeatherlyBlueApp/README.md

-# WeatherlyBlue 🌦️ - A Simple Java Weather App
+# WeatherlyBlue 🌦️

 Welcome to **WeatherlyBlue**.
-It's a weather app.
-It gets the past hour’s temperature of a city.
+It's a weather app: it gets the past hour’s temperature of a city.
 You enter a city name, and it fetches the data for you.
-Nothing fancy, just straightforward.

 ## How It Works